- How Do I Know If I’m Eligible For Traffic School?

 Traffic School California Eligibility

-The following requirements make you automatically eligible for traffic school.
+The following requirements make you automatically eligible for a traffic school course.
 In some other cases, you may still become eligible for traffic school upon requesting the judge.
+However, we strongly recommend contacting the court to check your traffic school eligibility.

 - You must plead guilty to the traffic violation